 What Is Dynamic Range In Photography?
 Plus, How It Affects Your Photos

-Awesome!
+Understanding the limitations of your camera’s dynamic range will help you create better images.
 Let’s start off by discovering what dynamic range in photography is.

 Table of Contents

 In essence, the dynamic range in photography refers to the measurement between maximum and minimum values of light.